Is it better to study with music or without? What sort of music is best to listen to for increased concentration? Does music help you focus?

 As you listen to the different frequencies, your brain resolves the dissonance into a third sound, an integration of the two.
 The third sound is the binaural beat.

 So, why use binaural beats?
 Well, binaural beats can be used in tandem with music that helps you focus.
-In fact, many songs specifically designed to increase focus and concentration layer binaural beats into the music for an added brain-boosting effect.
+In fact, many songs are specifically designed to increase focus and concentration layer binaural beats into the music for an added brain-boosting effect.

 Binaural beats can be used to mimic different brainwave states of the brain.
 When the brain hears a specific frequency, it seeks to fall into alignment with that frequency.
 It resonates with the binaural beat to match its output with what it hears.